What does a book coach do?

 5. meeting with two other book coaches as we slowly build an association of Canadian book coaches, where authors can turn for support as they face into the headwinds of writing and selling a great book in a constantly changing industry, and

-6. meeting with a client who’s struggling with their draft at the 2/3 mark, which is where every author I’ve ever known struggles.
+6. meeting with a client who’s struggling with their draft at the 2/3 mark, which is where every author I’ve ever known struggles, including myself.

 This is such a great job.